rehive/multisig-stellar-signer/README.md

 The MSS needs to be deployed on your own infrastructure or cloud provider.
 A Google Cloud Account is required as this signer services makes use of Google's cloud-hosted hardware security module, Cloud HSM to encrypt the stellar private key.

-We have included instructions for deploying easily deploying the MSS via Heroku, but the service can be deployed easily as a standard Django web app.
+We have included instructions for easily deploying the MSS via Heroku, but the service can be deployed easily as a standard Django web app.

 Once deployed, you will run through the configuration steps to create the Stellar private keypair that will form part of your 2/3 Multisig hot wallet.
 The second of the three keys is a backup key that you will need to create and store securely and the third key is on the Rehive Stellar Extension.